This article covers:

 The Filter Add or Filter Edit page will open in a separate window.

 The steps to set up a new filter are as follows:

 1. Specify a filter name.
 The filter name should be descriptive enough to indicate the purpose of the filter.

 3. Specify the filter item.
 Filter items are made up of three parts: a field, an operator and a value.
 It is the combination of these three parts that will determine which items will be shown and which will be filtered out.
 For example, if you only want to show projects in the project office department, your field will be Department, the operator is Equals and the value is Project Office.
-This will result in all projects in departments other than the project office to be filtered out and only project office projects will be shown.
+This will result in all projects in departments other than the project office being filtered out and only project office projects will be shown.
 See the next section in this article for detailed information on filter item options.

 5. Specify the evaluation expression.
 The evaluation expression is used to combine all the filter items that have been set up.
 The combinations can result in only showing items that apply to all criteria (using the AND expression), or showing items that apply to any of the criteria (using the OR expression).
 See the section on the evaluation expression later in this article for detailed information.

 6. Submit the filter.
 This will save and apply the filter.